Denali 1999, J.S. Milne

 Day 8.
 Carried a load to the 17,200 ft camp, and returned to the 14,200 ft camp.

 Day 9.
 Moved camp from 14,200 ft to 17,200 ft.
-I passed many climbers on the climb, and reached the campsite first, thereby securing the best fort (campsite with snow walls to protect against winds, built by previous climbers).
+Passed several climbers on the climb, and reached the campsite first, thereby securing the best fort (campsite with snow walls to protect against winds, built by earlier climbers).
 Pete came up later in the day and shared the fort.

 Day 10.
 I left for the summit from the 17,200 ft camp before everyone else, and had the mountain to myself until I met two Australians who were camping at 19,500 ft after an ascent of the West Rib.
 The summit ridge had a snow plume, and the Aussies warned me it could be difficult in a high wind.
 I climbed to the ridge, and was struck by a powerful southerly wind blowing across the ridge.
 After I had traversed about 50 feet of the summit ridge it became necessary to walk on top of the narrow (inches wide) snow/ice ridge.
 Because of the buffeting by the wind, this was too dangerous without the rope, and so I was forced to abandon the climb only 150 feet below the summit.
 To add to my chagrin, the wind dropped later, and when other climbers (including Pete) reached the summit ridge later in the day, it presented no difficulties.